 If you have a query about your application please email Housing Allocations quoting your name, address and application number.

 In an emergency only, please call our out-of-hours line on 023 8023 3344.

 We are staying in close contact with tenants across the city who have an identified support need.

-If you do require a home visit, don’t worry, we will be in touch with details as soon as possible.
-Please offer to help any elderly or vulnerable neighbour you are concerned about – either by picking up some shopping or just checking they are okay.
-And, as per the government guidelines, remember to keep a distance of two metres from other people at all times.
+If you do require a home visit, we will be in touch with details as soon as possible.
+Please offer to help any elderly or vulnerable neighbour you are concerned about – perhaps by picking up some shopping or just checking they are okay.
+And, as per the Government guidelines, remember to keep a distance of two metres from other people at all times.

 If you're a telecare user, the service will continue as normal and you should press/pull your alarm for advice and assistance in an emergency.
 Please only use this facility if you are unable to receive help from other sources, such as family members.

 Junior Neighbourhood Wardens and their families will be contacted directly with details of future arrangements.